 In other words, you should not dig up a plant in the wild for your garden.
 Fortunately, there are many reputable nurseries that propagate wildflower plants from seed.
 Mail-order nurseries typically ship these plants when they are dormant, usually in early spring or fall.
 Either season is fine for transplanting most wildflowers, although certain species adapt better to fall planting, such as birdsfoot violet (Viola pedata) and violet wood sorrel (Oxalis violacea).

 Collecting seeds of wildflowers is appropriate, so long as you harvest seeds judiciously, taking only a small sample so the existing plant colonies will be able to reproduce themselves.
 Today, wildflower seeds are quite widely available from commercial seed suppliers, so you're frequently better off ordering from them.
 Growing plants from seed is certainly more economical than buying mature plants.
 The main disadvantage is that many native plants require a long time to mature or even to germinate from seed.
-Also, the seeds of many species need pretreatment before they can be planted.
-Most often this involves stratificationplanting the seeds in a pot and then refrigerating them for several months until the seeds are fooled into believing that it's time to break dormancy and germinate.
+Also, the seeds of many species need pretreatment — planting the seeds in a pot and then refrigerating them for several months until the seeds are fooled into believing that it's time to break dormancy and germinate.

 Creating a little garden of wildflowers, set off unto itself, can be a wonderful way to display wildflowers.
 This also gives you a chance to get to know the habits and ornamental qualities of various native plants before adding them to your other beds and borders.